MDIL-SNU/SevenNet/README.md

 * Latest stable version of [`LAMMPS`](https://github.com/lammps/lammps)
 * [`CUDA-aware OpenMPI`](https://www.open-mpi.org/faq/?category=buildcuda) for parallel MD

 **PLEASE NOTE:** CUDA-aware OpenMPI may not support NVIDIA Gaming GPUs.
 Given that the software is closely tied to hardware specifications, it would be advisable to consult with your server administrator rather than attempting to compile it yourself.
-This approach can save you time.
+This approach can save your time.

-You can check whether your OpenMPI is CUDA-aware or not by using `ompi_info`:
+You can check whether your OpenMPI is CUDA-aware by using `ompi_info` command:

 ```
 $ ompi_info --parsable --all | grep mpi_built_with_cuda_support:value